-The XP-om is comprised of quantitative output measurements of productivity and quality, as well as qualitative information gathered from team member interviews.
-Interviews are used to obtain customer feedback on the process.
+The XP-om is comprised of quantitative output measurements of productivity and quality, as well as qualitative information gathered from team member interviews, as discussed above.
+Interviews are also used to obtain customer feedback on the process.
 The XP-om metrics can be reported on a relative scale to protect proprietary information as needed.
-The IBM team's outcome measures are documented in Table 9.
+The IBM team's outcome measures are documented in Table 10.
 Description of the outcome measures follow: